 Ahead of HBO’s 2019 TV drama about the Russian empress, we sat down with historian Janet Hartley to explore Catherine the Great’s life and consider whether there is any truth behind the scandals that continue to damage her reputation.
 You can also read a feature by Janet, Catherine the Great: was she a hypocrite, reactionary, usurper, sex maniac?

 In late 2019, we welcomed historian and author Nicola Tallis to the podcast, to discuss her biography of Margaret Beaufort, who played a key role in the Wars of the Roses and whose son, Henry VII, began the Tudor dynasty.

 Agrippina the younger: a Roman woman of great power

 In this podcast from early 2019, historian Emma Southon explores the extraordinary life of Agrippina the Younger, who was the wife of Claudius, the mother of Nero and the sister of Caligula, as well as being a remarkable woman in her own right.
 You can also read a feature by Emma on Agrippina’s life, here.

 Inside the mind of Elizabeth I

-In one of five special programmes to mark the 500th episode of the HistoryExtra podcast, historian, author and broadcaster Helen Castor explores the psychology of the Virgin Queen and discusses the challenges of writing a new biography of one of England’s best-known historical figures.
+In one of five special programmes to mark the 500th episode of the HistoryExtra podcast, historian, author and broadcaster Helen Castor explores the psychology of Elizabeth I and discusses the challenges of writing a new biography of one of England’s best-known historical figures.
 Helen also joined the podcast to talk about another royal – Lady Jane Grey – in 2018.

 Queen Anne and the real history of The Favourite